A Realistic Pulsar -- Supermassive Black Hole Timing Model: Timing model

 Before ending this subsection, we want to discuss the spin evolution of the pulsar.
 Due to the curved spacetime of the SMBH, the rotation axis of the pulsar suffers a precession.
 At the leading order, the precession of the spin of the pulsar can be written as~\citep{Barker:1979}

-where $\hat{\bm{e}}_3$ is the direction of the spin axis of the pulsar in the center of mass frame, the one where we describe the pulsar's orbital motion.
-Geodesics precession and Lense-Thirring precession are
+where $\hat{\bm{e}}_3$ is the direction of the spin axis of the pulsar in the center of mass frame, the one where we describe the pulsar's orbital motion. \ZX{}{Geodetic} precession and Lense-Thirring precession are

 respectively.
 For a pulsar in a circular, $P_b = 1\,{\rm yr}$ orbit, the precession rate caused by them are $|\bm{\Omega}_{\rm DS}|\sim0.1\,{\rm deg\ yr^{-1}}$ and $|\bm{\Omega}_{\rm LT}|\sim10^{-3}\,{\rm deg\ yr^{-1}}$.
-The precession rate in the pulsar-SMBH system is rather low compared to the rate in compact binary pulsar systems~\citep{Kramer:2021jcw} as the spacetime curvature here is in fact smaller.
+The precession rate in the pulsar-SMBH system is rather low compared to the rate in compact binary pulsar systems~\ZX{}{\citep{Kramer:2021jcw, Fonseca:2025rqd}} as the spacetime curvature here is in fact smaller.
 Such a small precession rate seems sub-dominant in near future observations, and we take $\hat{\bm{e}}_3$ as a constant direction in our analysis.

 As a short summary and for useful references, we conclude all the effects discussed in Table~\ref{tab:effects of different terms}.